LH-Deception: Simulating and Understanding LLM Deceptive Behaviors in Long-Horizon Interactions: Introduction

+This aligns with decades of social science research emphasizing that deception rarely emerges in isolation; instead, it arises in complex social dynamics and typically unfolds across extended interactions~\citep{buller_interpersonal_1994, bondjr_accuracy_2006}.
+This gap motivates our work: \emph{\textbf{how to simulate, quantify, and understand LLMs' deceptive behavior in long-horizon interactions}}?
 Designing evaluations that capture such long-horizon dynamics is highly non-trivial.
 Unlike standard benchmarks, which rely on independent test cases, long-horizon interactions require temporally dependent task streams, where earlier outputs shape the context for later ones.
-Moreover, realistic environments must incorporate uncertainty and external pressures, such as unexpected events or conflicting goals, that dynamically alter the incentives for truth-telling and thus cannot be represented by static prompts.
+Moreover, realistic environments must incorporate uncertainty and {external pressures}, such as unexpected events or conflicting goals, that dynamically alter the incentives for truth-telling and thus cannot be represented by static prompts.
 Finally, deception is intrinsically relational---its significance depends not only on what the model says, but on how its behavior shapes others' evolving trust and willingness to rely on it.
-Capturing these dynamics requires moving beyond single-turn accuracy and toward frameworks that can model sustained interaction.
+Capturing these temporal and relational dynamics requires moving beyond single-turn accuracy and toward frameworks that can model sustained interaction.

-To address these challenges, we introduce the \emph{first long-horizon simulation framework} designed to probe deception in LLMs under extended sequences of interdependent tasks and dynamic contextual pressures.
-To instantiate these interactions in a controlled yet realistic manner, we structure them as a multi-agent system in which a \textbf{performer agent} attempts to complete tasks while a \textbf{supervisor agent} evaluates progress, provides feedback, and maintains evolving states of trust (see Figure~\ref{fig:pipeline}).
-This performer--supervisor setup captures many real-world interactions, \emph{e.g.}, employees reporting to a manager during a long-horizon project.
-This setup creates a natural testbed for eliciting deceptive strategies.
+To address these challenges, we introduce a novel framework, \FrameworkName, to systematically simulate, quantify, and analyze how deceptive behaviors emerge and evolve in long-horizon, interdependent interactions.
+We instantiate these interactions in a controlled yet realistic multi-agent system, in which a \textbf{performer agent} attempts to complete tasks while a \textbf{supervisor agent} evaluates progress, provides feedback, and maintains evolving states of trust (see Figure~\ref{fig:pipeline}).
+This performer--supervisor setup captures many real-world interactions, \emph{e.g.}, employees reporting to a manager during a long-horizon project, creating a natural testbed for eliciting deceptive strategies.
 Because the performer is rewarded for satisfying the supervisor under evolving constraints, it may choose to obscure errors, exaggerate evidence, or otherwise misrepresent information in order to reach task completion.